angular/angular/adev/src/content/guide/forms/reactive-forms.md

 ## A more concrete usage of FormArray

 In a more concrete sample, we can imagine the following use case.
-You are application needs a basic form, with known information, but the user has the ability to add more or less sub-form.
+Your application needs a basic form, with known information, but the user has the ability to add more or less sub-form.

 Most of the time, these sub-forms are `FormGroup` parts of your principal form.